Compared to the 1st Renovation, this one was much more involved.

 Now let’s talk about how “livable” this house was.
-The ductless heat system (I hate those things) pumped out enough air to keep us comfortable, so we essentially had a furnished roof over our head… but the smell!
+The ductless heat system pumped out enough air to keep us comfortable, so we essentially had a furnished roof over our head… but the smell!
 Notice where we slept the first week after closing while we tried to figure out where the smell(s) came from:

-There was the master bedroom and bathroom on the main level with two additional bedrooms and another bathroom upstairs.
+The master bedroom and a bathroom were on the main level with two additional bedrooms and another bathroom upstairs.
 The bathrooms were awful.
 We gutted them both right away, though the downstairs one had to wait a couple years before we got the funds to finish it.
 I got pregnant about a month after we moved in, so our budget and time took quite a hit.
 But I am getting ahead of myself…

 My husband would say the upstairs bathroom looked like a clown threw up.
-Who would go to the trouble of painting perfectly good solid-core wood doors?
-An “artist” would.
-The previous owner considered herself an artist, and the builder was some artsy-fartsy, whimsical architect, so go figure: this house.
-Anyway, we replaced both the toilet and vanity and grout-renewed the tile.
+The previous owner considered herself an artist, and seemingly made it a point to use every single color in this bathroom.
+We replaced both the toilet and vanity and grout-renewed the tile.
 Since we’re both relatively tall people, I moved the shower head up (patching the fiberglass with some auto-body filler) and refinished the dingy shower surround with Rustoleum Tub & Tile.
-This was the easy part; I learned very quickly that I do not enjoy drywall work on ceilings!
+That was the easiest part because I learned very quickly that I do not enjoy drywall work on ceilings!
 One side of the bathroom faced the stairwell ceiling, which was waaaay too high to ever be able to dust cobwebs.
 Not only that, but the architect had built in some kind of interior skylight that let light from the stairwell into the shower area.

-I got through it, painted every surface, refinished the door, and installed new trim.
+I painted every surface, refinished the door, and installed new trim.
 It was the only clean, finished room for several months, so needless to say it my favorite room in the house for quite a while!

 The downstairs bathroom was gutted to the studs for nearly two years.
-We ripped out the shower surround in this one as we could already see some areas of rot on the floor.
+We ripped out the shower surround as we could already see some areas of rot on the floor.
 We patched the drain holes and had our pest guy spray some sticky chemical (I can’t remember what it’s called) to stop any spread of rot, and found there had been a family of rats living under the tub (smell #7?).
-We re-framed the shower with some borrowed space from the old washer/dryer area on the other side of the shower wall to get a little more room; I really wanted a double vanity, which didn’t happen, but at least we had some space for our hamper.
+We re-framed the shower with some borrowed space from the old washer/dryer area on the other side of the shower wall to get a little more room.
+It didn’t give me room for a double vanity, but at least we had some space for our hamper.
 I waterproofed the shower myself, but called someone in to do all the drywall, cement boarding, and tile.

 The two bedrooms upstairs were fairly straightforward.
 We ripped out the carpet of both, primed and painted the walls and ceilings, put new closet shelves up using stock lumber (why do people think particleboard is okay in closets?), removed the wall cadet heaters, and put in new windows to code.
 In the front bedroom we had to re-frame the exterior wall for a dormer to accommodate the roof line for the addition.

-Neither rooms had lights in the ceiling, so we had electric run and my husband installed a couple new ceiling fans, then we had new berber carpet installed in the bedrooms.
+Neither rooms had lights in the ceiling, so we had electric run and my husband installed a couple new ceiling fans, then we had new berber carpet installed.
 We didn’t take very good “before” pictures of these spaces, so I’ll use the MLS pictures:

-Now for the downstairs bedroom, the “master,” which the seller used as her “art studio.”
-At some point she had cut a hole in the wall and installed a makeshift doggie door, then had someone completely unqualified patch up the interior, leaving the flap to essentially expose the studs to the elements.
-Not pictured: me, nervously removing and replacing a portion of rotted 2×12 rim joist with a Sawzall and sistering disintegrated exterior studs.
+Now for the downstairs bedroom, the “master,” which the seller used as her art studio.
+At some point she had cut a hole in the wall and installed a makeshift doggie door, then had someone completely unqualified patch up the interior.
+Not pictured: me, nervously removing and replacing a portion of rotted 2×12 rim joist with a Sawsall, and then sistering a studs where some had disintegrated.
 It was the first and only time I have dabbled in structural rehab; the house did not crumble on top of me, so I consider that success.

 The bedroom had some pretty cool wavy-glass windows.
 Initially I wanted to save them, but finally agreed with my husband that it wouldn’t match the rest of the house when it was all said and done (plus they were drafty and painted shut).
 We took those windows out very carefully and found a significant amount of wood rot; not even an antique store could sell them after a year.
 You’ll also see a funky space in the back right corner of the bedroom where there was another tall window.
-Of course, the seal was broken and there was wood rot.
-We framed it up, dry-walled over it, and waited for new siding to take care of the window.
+The seal was broken and there was wood rot.
+We framed and drywalled over it, and waited for new siding to take care of the window.